-ASUS Padfone official, slated to arrive around Christmas with Ice Cream SandwichAlex Wagner - Deputy Managing Editor, News Desk
+ASUS Padfone official, slated to arrive around Christmas with Ice Cream SandwichAlex Wagner - Editorial Director of News and Content

 Following a leak-filled weekend, the ASUS Padfone was finally made official this morning at Computex.
 The mockups put on display by ASUS today were a phone with a 4.3-inch display and a tablet with 10.1-inch screen, although the company noted that it hasn't settled on the final dimensions for either product just yet.
 ASUS has said that it plans to launch the Padfone around Christmas and that it hopes to have Ice Cream Sandwich preloaded on the devices, although, again, nothing is set in stone just yet.
 According to a report from Engadget, the tablet portion of the Padfone doesn't actually work on its own, which is kind of a bummer.
 When the phone is docked into it, though, it'll allow you to browse the web and read emails just like you would on the phone and will also provide more battery life.
 Check out the Padfone promo video and press release below.